krishnasvkb/docdb-replicator/README.md

     6. You will need to fill in the parameters for the documentDB state database and collection.
     7. You will need to fill in the parameters for the documentDB watched database and collection.
     8. You will need to fill in the parameters for the state sync count and max loop.
-    9. You will need to fill in the parameters for the SNS topic arn to send exceptions.
 5. Cloudwatch rule is schedule to run every 5 minutes and is disabled by design, modify according to your needs and enable it.
+Take also into account the control variables mentioned above.
+6. A SNS topic will be created to send exceptions.

-If you alread have the KMS CMK, you can comment the KMS Resource and instead enable it as a CFN parameter (uncomment this part in the CFN).
-Review the policies and the custom resource that make use of the KMS CMK and make the changes to use the parameter instead.
+If you already have the KMS key, you can comment the KMS Resource and instead enable it as a CFN parameter (uncomment this part in the CFN).
+Review the policies and the custom resource that make use of the KMS and make the changes to use the parameter instead.

 # Environment Varibles for targets
 Kafka target environment variables: